padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 ### Objects
 Objects in JavaScript are dictionaries of `key:value` pairs.
 An object (or dictionary) is declared using curly brackets { }.
 A value can be referenced using its key.
 The code below creates an object called darwinCity with some information about Darwin City in Australia.

 Note a few important things about the JavaScript syntax here.
 First, we can use multiple lines to define the object.
 Only when we put in the semicolon (;) is the command considered complete.
 This helps format the code to make it more readable.
-Also note the choice of the variable name darwinCity.
+Also note the choice of the variable name **darwinCity**.
 The variable contains two words.
 The first word is in lowercase, and the first letter of the second word is capitalized.
 This type of naming scheme of joining multiple words into a single variable name is called “camel case.”
 While it is not mandatory to name your variables using this scheme, it is considered a good practice.

 ```JavaScript
 var darwinCity ={